 435. At the time of the evaluation the supervisory authorities were in the midst of overhauling their policies, procedures and operations on risk-based supervision.
 The assessment team was informed that, with effect from 2018, higher risk entities would be subject to onsite inspections, medium risk entities would be subject to offsite inspections74, and low risk entities would be subject to supervisory meetings.
 However, the authorities were not in a position to provide the assessment team with a documented procedure, setting out how these risk-ratings drive the frequency, scope and nature of onsite and offsite inspections.
 Accordingly, it is assessed that at the time of the evaluation there was not a coherent and comprehensive graduated risk-based supervisory model.
-Malta argued that it operates a risk-based model of supervision as four comprehensive inspections were in reaction to intelligence received, rather than as a result of a proactive risk-based driven supervisory model.
+Malta argued that it operates a risk-based model of supervision as four comprehensive inspections were conducted in 2018 on very high-risk subject persons.
+However, these inspections were in reaction to intelligence received, rather than as a result of a proactive risk-based driven supervisory model.
 Moreover, in the absence of a clearly defined risk-based supervisory model, it is also unclear how ML and FT risks drove proactive supervisory inspections during the preceding five years.